emeraldonion/volunteer/README.md

 # Apply

-Please submit a résumé and cover letter to `volunteer` at `emeraldonion.org`.
+Please email a résumé and cover letter to `volunteer` at `emeraldonion.org`.
 Tell us about the kind of internet that you want, and how you're going to help Emerald Onion help get everyone else there.